The European Union was the first to support Quantum research. This was in the year 1999. Now there is a fund with 1 billion Euro: https://qt.eu/

 The current projects of the Polylogue Centre are: the multilingual development of the homepage – the establishment of a Digital World Museum of Mountains – Polylogue Europe Africa, Africa-Europe – the development of quantum technology away from the numerical analysis and the Algorithms/ this means a language for structuring the operations – further development of the Encyclopaedia of Multilingual Cultural Studies – the use of the quantum technology for automated language translation – the Organization of forums with up to 25,000 participants every two years – The establishment of a World Cultural Council modelled in the way of the World Climate Council.

 The core is about a shift away from racist or nationalist constructions since the 18th and 19th century, who served the wars.
 It’s about a rediscovery of Erasmus of Rotterdam, and all those who stand for creativity, collaboration, synergies, scientific approaches and for a culture of peace.
 To do this, findings and proposals were developed.
 They could be an excellent foundation for the European Peace Project.

-Support is now collected in the context of the elections to the European Parliament.
-In the year 2021 the work on the basis of the necessary funding from the EU could with the new EU budget.
+Support was collected in the context of the elections to the European Parliament and the collection goes on after the election.
+But there shall also be a campaign to get 1 million electronic votes for the project Polylogue Centre.
+In the year 2021 the work on the basis of the necessary funding from the EU could start with the new EU budget.
 If there would be an earlier decision, it would be helpful.